 Client Teaching Guides for Home Health Care: Patient Teaching Guidelines for Foley Catheter Care.
 Sometimes injuries and illnesses make it hard, or impossible, for you to urinate on your own.
-For this reason, you need a urinary catheter, also called a Foley Catheter.
-This catheter stays in your bladder and drains your urine into a bag.
+For this reason, you need an indwelling catheter, also called an indwelling foley catheter.
+This urethral catheter stays in your bladder and drains your urine into a bag.
 It is important to know how to take care of your Foley Catheter.
 Good care may help prevent infection.

 Here are some important tips:

 You will need to flush your catheter if it is clogged.

 You may change your drainage bag once a week.
 You may reuse this bag if you clean it: